eliwaksbaum/latex2svg/README.md

 # Latex2Svg
-A quick and easy way to get embeddable, scalable images from Latex equations
+A quick and easy way to get embeddable, scalable images from Latex equations.

+Basically it just downloads the svg files that CodeCogs so graciously supply so you can store them locally.

-# tex.text
+## tex.text
 Your Latex goes here.
 Surround with $ for inline and with $$ for display.

 ## Config.toml